-This week’s Office Hours featured Sandra Fluke, an attorney and candidate for the California Senate.
+In our Office Hours series, we recently featured Sandra Fluke, an attorney and candidate for the California Senate.
 She has advocated for affordable access to health care and reproductive justice, as well as represented victims of human trafficking and domestic violence.
 Being an advocate and a politician, Sandra’s had a lot of practice speaking to large and important crowds.
 She shared three of her best tips for conquering public speaking with confidence:

 1. Master the introduction

 It’s normal to have a burst of butterflies when you step onto the stage, but those first moments of your talk are the most critical for engaging your audience.
 “You’re setting a tone for the entire speech,” Sandra says.
 She suggests thinking about the first few lines of your talk beforehand so that you can overcome any initial nervousness.
 By taking time to plan out the beginning, you can be confident that you’ll start out on the right note.
 One of Sandra’s tricks is to add a note of humor to the talk, as long as you’re comfortable it will come across well.